arthurc0102/ngx-snake-to-camel/README.md

 # NgxSnakeToCamel

-This is a interceptor for angular to convert http response body from snake to camel case and convert http body from camel to snake case.
+This is a interceptor for angular to convert http response body from snake to camel case and convert http request body from camel to snake case.

 ## Install